-Soft-spoken coach doesn’t lack intensity - Port Arthur News
+Soft-spoken Nederland coach Jody Walker doesn’t lack intensity - Port Arthur News

 “It is a great feeling, but I know there is still a lot of work left to be done,” he said.
 “We are finally catching a little basketball fever.
 I’ve been in contact with a lot of parents and they are excited about the younger girls.
 Our high school girls are participating in a couple of summer leagues.
 Things are heading in the right direction and it is really a great thing to be a part of.”

-He said his favorite part of being a coach is watching a student learn something.
+He said his favorite part of being a coach is watching students realize what they have been doing is paying off.

 Titans’ newest faces key in keeping offense supercharged